-Having problems with your Jeep Wrangler steering not locking up when you remove the key?
+Are you experiencing problems with your Jeep Wrangler steering not locking up when you remove the key?
 How do you know if your model Jeep is equipped with a passive steering wheel lock?
-Which components needs replacement when you have steering lock issues?
-Are you planning on flat towing your 4 wheel drive and have concerns about the steering locking up?
+Which components need replacement when you have steering lock issues?
+Are you planning on flat towing your 4-wheel drive and have concerns about the steering locking up?
 Has your steering wheel locked and refuses to unlock at all?

-Jeep Wranglers that where built prior to 2009 where equipped with the mechanical steering wheel lock mechanism.
+Jeep Wranglers that were built prior to 2009 were equipped with the mechanical steering wheel lock mechanism.
 If your steering wheel fails to lock up your ignition lock assembly needs replacement.

 So when the steering wheel fails to lock after you’ve removed the key, how can we rectify it?

-Let’s quickly look at the correct locking and unlocking procedure.
+Let’s briefly look at the correct locking and unlocking procedure.

 Steering Wheel Locking Procedure